-- with energy market fundamentals.
+- The MMU recommends the elimination of the day-ahead operating reserve category to ensure that units receive an energy uplift payment based on their real-time output and not their day-ahead scheduled output.
 (Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM clearly identify and classify all reasons for incurring operating reserves in the Day-Ahead and the Real-Time Energy Markets and the associated operating reserve charges in order for all market participants to be made aware of the reasons for these costs and to help ensure a long term solution to the issue of how to allocate the costs of operating reserves.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends reincorporating the use of net regulation revenues as an offset in the calculation of balancing operating reserve credits.
 (Priority: Medium.
-First reported 2012.
-Status: Adopted partially.) - The MMU recommends that PJM revise the current operating reserve confidentiality rules in order to allow the disclosure of complete information about the level of operating reserve charges by unit and the detailed reasons for the level of operating reserve credits by unit in the PJM region.
-(Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends the elimination of the day-ahead operating reserve category to ensure that units receive an energy uplift payment based on their real-time output and not their day-ahead scheduled output.
-(Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends reincorporating the use of net regulation revenues as an offset in the calculation of balancing operating reserve credits.
-(Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends not compensating selfscheduled units for their startup cost when the units are scheduled by PJM to start before the selfscheduled hours.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends not compensating self-scheduled units for their startup cost when the units are scheduled by PJM to start before the self-scheduled hours.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends four modifications to the energy lost opportunity cost calculations: - The MMU recommends that the lost opportunity cost in the Energy and Ancillary Services Markets be calculated using the schedule on which the unit was scheduled to run in the Energy Market.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends four modifications to the energy lost opportunity cost calculations: - The MMU recommends that the lost opportunity cost in the Energy and Ancillary Services Markets be calculated using the schedule on which the unit was scheduled to run in the Energy Market.
 (Priority: High.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends including no load and startup costs as part of the total avoided costs in the calculation of lost opportunity cost credits paid to combustion turbines and diesels

-- scheduled in the Day-Ahead Energy Market but not committed in real time.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends including no load and startup costs as part of the total avoided costs in the calculation of lost opportunity cost credits paid to combustion turbines and diesels scheduled in the Day-Ahead Energy Market but not committed in real time.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends using the entire offer curve and not a single point on the offer curve to calculate energy lost opportunity cost.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends using the entire offer curve and not a single point on the offer curve to calculate energy lost opportunity cost.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends calculating LOC based on segments of hours not on an hourly basis in the calculation of credits paid to combustion turbines and diesels scheduled in the Day-Ahead Energy Market but not committed in real time.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends calculating LOC based on segments of hours not on an hourly basis in the calculation of credits paid to combustion turbines and diesels scheduled in the Day-Ahead Energy Market but not committed in real time.
 (Priority: Medium.
-New recommendation.
-Status: Not adopted.) - The MMU recommends that up-to congestion transactions be required to pay energy uplift charges.
+First reported 2014.
+Status: Not adopted.)

+- The MMU recommends that up-to congestion transactions be required to pay energy uplift charges.
 (Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends eliminating the use of internal bilateral transactions (IBTs) in the calculation of deviations used to allocate balancing operating reserve charges.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends eliminating the use of internal bilateral transactions (IBTs) in the calculation of deviations used to allocate balancing operating reserve charges.
 (Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends allocating the energy uplift payments to units scheduled as must run in the Day-Ahead Energy Market for reasons other than voltage/ reactive or black start services as a reliability charge to real-time load, real-time exports and real-time wheels.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends allocating the energy uplift payments to units scheduled as must run in the Day-Ahead Energy Market for reasons other than voltage/reactive or black start services as a reliability charge to real-time load, real-time exports and real-time wheels.
 (Priority: Medium.
-New recommendation.
-Status: Not adopted.) - The MMU recommends reallocating the operating reserve credits paid to units supporting the Con Edison - PJM Transmission Service Agreements.
+First reported 2014.
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends reallocating the operating reserve credits paid to units supporting the Con Edison PJM Transmission Service Agreements.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the total cost of providing reactive support be categorized and allocated as reactive services.
 Reactive services credits should be calculated consistent with the operating reserve credits calculation.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends including real-time exports and real-time wheels in the allocation of the cost of providing reactive support to the 500 kV system or above which is currently allocated to real-time RTO
+Status: Not adopted.
+Stakeholder process.) - The MMU recommends including real-time exports and real-time wheels in the allocation of the cost of providing reactive support to the 500 kV system or above which is currently allocated to real-time RTO load.

-- load.
 (Priority: Low.
 First reported Q2, 2014.
 Status: Not adopted.) - The MMU recommends enhancing the current energy uplift allocation rules to reflect the elimination of day-ahead operating reserves, the timing of commitment decisions and the commitment reasons.
 (Priority: High.
 First reported Q1, 2014.
-Status: Not adopted.)
+Status: Not adopted.
+Stakeholder process.)

-Section 5, Capacity11
+Section 5, Capacity